 The document configuration offers the option of assigning special behaviors to certain documents.
 Such settings can be defined programmatically via the REST web service or centrally in a configuration file.

 The name and the location of the configuration file is defined in the settings.
-If a path to a configuration file has been defined and this file is missing, it will still not lead to an error message.
-The file must only be populated with a valid JSON structure if it exists.
+If a path to a configuration file has been defined and this file is missing, the absence of this file will not result in an error.
+Only if the file exists must it be populated with a valid JSON structure.
 Otherwise, an error will occur when the application starts.

-The documentation concerning the JSON structure is a part of the default implementation of the persistence.
+The documentation concerning the JSON structure is part of the default implementation of persistence.
 This can be changed as described in the corresponding section.

 Structure of the document configuration file

 The document configuration file must contain a JSON array.
 This contains JSON structures, each of which contains a separate document configuration.
-When a document is loaded, all available configurations are iterated through and the first one that meets all of the conditions is applied to the document to be loaded.
+When loading a document, all available configurations are iterated through and the first one that meets all of the conditions is applied to the document to be loaded.

 The file is read when the application is started. signoSign/Universal will not start if the content of the file does not contain a valid JSON array or a JSON element in the array contains an error when the application is launched.
 Every individual attribute that a document configuration can contain is described below.